How to Winterize Your Boat and Motor

 1. Clean and inspect the boat and trailer – Taking the time to clean your boat can save you from wear and damage to key components.
 For the motor, inspect the spark plugs, wires and prop.
 Check the trailer springs and bearings and grease if needed.
 Perform any necessary repairs while the boat is out of the water.

-2. Stabilize the fuel – Gasoline can degrade in as little as 30 days.
+3. Stabilize the fuel – Gasoline can degrade in as little as 30 days.
 When the fuel degrades, it can lead to corrosion and deposits in your tank.
 Have the right amount of stabilizer in your gas tank and run the engine for several minutes to eliminate the need to drain the fuel system in order to keep it protected.
+Fuel Stabilizer comparison amsoil versus sea foam

-3. Change the lower-unit oil – First, ensure the motor is level.
-Then remove the oil drain plug and open the upper-level plug, which is usually on the side of the motor.
+With the motor level, remove the oil drain plug and open the upper-level plug, which is usually on the side of the motor.
 While the oil is draining, look for any contaminants such as water or metal particles.
-Using either a gear lube pump or tube of gear lube, refill the unit with fresh oil until it starts to come out of the top plug.
+For reduced mess and hassle, use the AMSOIL Synthetic Marine Gear Lube easy pack, which eliminates the need for a gear-lube pump.
+Refill the unit with fresh oil until it starts to come out of the top plug.
 Then, reinsert the top plug and then the lower plug.

-5. Grease the fittings – Locate any zerk fittings on the tilt and steering systems and fill with fresh grease as needed.
+6. Grease the fittings – Locate any zerk fittings on the tilt and steering systems and fill with fresh grease as needed.
+Our Water Resistant Grease is perfect for all of your boat and truck’s applications!

 Check out this tech tip video to see how it’s done: